w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Using `aria-label`

-If no describing text is present, the `aria-label` attribute should be used to label the individual landmarks.
+If there is no descriptive text then the `aria-label` attribute should be used to label the individual landmarks.

 {::nomarkdown}
 <%= code_start('','HTML4') %>